bendangelo/EntityJS/README.md

     re('level1.tmx')[0]; //assuming the file name is level1.tmx re('level'); //find all levels that are in the /assets/levels directory

-If you are still confused create a new platform game and view how the levels are used.
+If you are still confused create a new platform game and view levels are used.

 ## Quick Start Guide
 First you should install [ruby](http://rubyinstaller.org/) and the [entityjs gem](http://rubygems.org/gems/entityjs).